Reyshyram/Dotfiles/README.md

 Follow the instructions on your terminal.
 If there's a problem, feel free to open an issue.

->[!IMPORTANT]
->If you are using a Nvidia GPU, please follow the instructions on the [Hyprland wiki](https://wiki.hyprland.org/Nvidia/) before rebooting.

 ## Informations

 This rice relies heavily on pywal for generating color schemes.
 Colors of most apps will be updated with the colors of your wallpaper when selecting a new one.